In A Nutshell: Clint Bowyer has come oh-so-close so many times, racking up four second-place results heading into Dover.

 3) How funny would it have been to see the winner chase down his runaway car?

-Jason Leffler is the top finishing Busch regular this week with his fifth place result, while Todd Kluever came home 13th to win Raybestos Rookie of the Race honors.
-Cup regulars dominated once again, taking 9 of the Top 10 spots Saturday.
+Leffler is the top-finishing Busch regular this week with his fifth-place result, while Todd Kluever came home 13th to win Raybestos Rookie of the Race honors.
+Cup regulars dominated once again, taking nine of the top 10 spots Saturday.

-The most interesting finish of the week goes to sixth place Reed Sorenson, who finished the race sliding across the track and into the inside retaining wall after losing his battle for fifth to Jason Leffler.
+The most interesting finish of the week goes to sixth-place Reed Sorenson, who finished the race sliding across the track and into the inside retaining wall after losing his battle for fifth to Leffler.

-This race was probably destined to finish under a green/white/checkered finish, because it also set a new record with 13 caution periods, beating the old record of 10 set in 2001.
-Almost all of the cautions were for single car incidents or debris.
+This race was probably destined to finish under a GWC finish, because it also set a new record with 13 caution periods, beating the old record of 10 set in 2001.
+Almost all of the cautions were for single-car incidents or debris.

-Kevin Harvick's lead in the championship standings has now grown to an eye popping 699 points over second place Carl Edwards.
-Harvick's 19th Top 5, coupled with a flat tire under green for Edwards that relegated him to 26th and an accident for third place Denny Hamlin that left him 40th, helped the record setting margin grow still larger.
-There were no changes in the top 10 in points this week, as Clint Bowyer, J.J.
-Yeley, Paul Menard, Kyle Busch, Greg Biffle, Johnny Sauter, and Reed Sorenson continue to fill out the rest of the spots.
+Harvick’s lead in the championship standings has now grown to an eye-popping 699 points over second-place Carl Edwards.
+Harvick’s 19th top five, coupled with a flat tire under green for Edwards that relegated him to 26th and an accident for third-place Denny Hamlin that left him 40th helped the record setting margin grow still larger.
+There were no changes in the top 10 in points this week, as Bowyer, JJ Yeley, Paul Menard, Kyle Busch, Biffle, Johnny Sauter and Sorenson continue to fill out the rest of the spots.

 Buschwhackers in this race: 16